 - The mechanisms of carbon cooperation

 The necessary revival of the carbon market, with a stable price per tonne and clear rules for nations and the private sector, is still an open project.
 A mechanism should be created at the COP24, including opportunities to offset emissions with the purchase of “quotas” from other countries.
-With the liabilities of a volatile and inegalitarian “carbon market” much criticized in the past, NGOs will be present to point out the flaws of a system that would give an advantage to the richer countries who can “buy their right to pollute” without being penalized for emissions.
+With the liabilities of a volatile and inegalitarian “carbon market” much criticized in the past, NGOs were present to point out the flaws of a system that would give an advantage to the richer countries who can “buy their right to pollute” without being penalized for emissions.
+Finally, Brazil asked for clarifications in the end, and the carbon mechanism was left to the next COP in Chile.

 For the Tara Expeditions Foundation, it is clear that efforts must focus on the immediate reduction of greenhouse gases.
 At the same time, work must continue to make the voice of the Ocean heard.
 Given the first observations made during the Tara Pacific expedition and the work of the IPCC, the most likely scenario of a 3.50 C temperature increase is extremely worrisome for marine biodiversity.